logo elektroda

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-contact no. 1 (first from the bottom !!!) red supply plus - urea pressure sensor.
+contact no. 1 ( first from the bottom!!!) red supply plus - urea pressure sensor.

 contact no. 3 yellow signal (data) from pressure sensor.

-light brown contact no.5 - temperature sensor - other end (pair 4 and 5)
+contact no. 5 light brown - temperature sensor - other end (pair 4 and 5)

-contact No. 7 blue - temperature sensor - other end (pair 6 and 7)
+contact no. 7 blue - temperature sensor - other end (pair 6 and 7)

-contact no. 8 signal (data) - level sensor (hall effect sensor cooperates with a float in which there is a permanent magnet).
+contact no. 8 signal (data) - level sensor (hall effect sensor cooperates with float in which there is a permanent magnet).

-contact No. 9 white - not used !!!
+contact no. 9 white - not used!!!

-to get to it !!!!
+to get to it!!!!

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER